US STOCKS-Wall Street futures slide on rate hike jitters; Meta rises | Headlines

 US STOCKS-Wall Street futures slide on rate hike jitters; Meta rises

-Wall Street futures fell on Thursday as investors digested minutes of the Federal Reserve's June meeting, while Meta bucked the slide in rate-sensitive technology and growth companies as it launched a Twitter-like app, Threads.
+Wall Street futures fell on Thursday as investors digested minutes of the Federal Reserve's June meeting, while Meta bucked the slide in rate-sensitive tech and growth stocks as it took aim at Twitter with the launch of its Threads app.
 U.S. stock indexes slipped in the previous session after the Fed minutes showed a vast majority of the policymakers expected further policy tightening, even as they agreed to hold rates steady in June.

 - Country: